 Question: What kind of accommodation can I expect to express Ruby valley trekking?

-Answer: We provide you tourist standard accommodation in Kathmandu and homestay accommodation along the routes.
+Answer: We provide you tourist standard accommodation in Kathmandu and homestay lodging along the routes.
 Rooms along the routes are clean with a cozy bed with a nice mattress and blankets.
-However we recommend you to take your own sleeping bags if you have one with you otherwise, you may rent it while you are in Kathmandu.
+However we suggest you take your own sleeping bags if you have one with you otherwise, you may rent them while you are in Kathmandu.

-Answer: All the guest houses/lodges in ruby valley of Ganesh Himal, they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)
+Answer: All the guest houses/lodges in the ruby valley of Ganesh Himal, they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, bread, soups, rice, fresh vegetables (variety depends on the season)

 The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.

-Question: What opportunities will I have for a shower along with Ruby valley trekking group?
+Question: What opportunities will I have for a shower along with the Ruby valley trekking group?

-Answer: Some of the local homestay they have a shower which you can get it on paying however if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.
+Answer: Tourists can get showers in Ruby valley homestays at extra cost.
+However, if you are in camping trekking – we provide you hot water bucket then you will take a bucket shower.

 Question: How do I get drinking water on Ruby valley trek solo?

 Answer: Normally you can buy bottled mineral water to drink in some places but we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-Instead, we provide boiled water or bringing chlorine tablets to purify the normal water as the normal water is available in campsite/along the way.
+Instead, we provide boiled water or bringing AQUA tablets to purify the normal water as the normal water is available at the campsite/along the way.